 Photo by Tristan Billet on Unsplash

 If there were only one thing in relation to skin care that you should consider it is how prolonged stress affects how you look, your skin care and immunity.

 I’ve written a whole book on this, but click here first.

 To keep your body and skin cared for, you must exercise.
 Exercise moves your Qi and Blood, helping you generate and balance yin and yang.

 The kind of exercise you take can also be important.
 Exercises emphasize different acupuncture channels and elements.

-Ideally, if you have a problem centered in a particular Phase or Element, you should benefit from exercise and activities that benefit the following element in the 5 Element or 5 Phase diagram (which we'll have a page on shortly).
+Ideally, if you have a problem centered in a particular Phase or Element, you should benefit from exercise and activities that benefit the following element in the 5 Element or 5 Phase diagram.

 So if you are prone to Wood type stagnation, Fire Element activities might suit you best.
 In other words, if you are a combative Wood person, tennis might suit you in many ways, but actually you might find team sports better for your personality, health and skin care.